C2SM-RCM/emiproc/joss/paper.md

 ## Temporal and vertical profiles

-To handle the temporal distribution of the emissions, `emiproc` uses the `TemporalProfile` object, which is assigned to the `Inventory` and stores the temporal distribution of the emissions.
+To handle the temporal variation of the emissions, `emiproc` uses the `TemporalProfile` object, which is assigned to the `Inventory` and contains the temporal distribution of the emissions.
 Profiles can be either defined at specific datetimes or can be cyclic profiles at different temporal resolutions (e.g. daily, weekly, monthly).

 The vertical distribution of the emissions is handled in a similar manner by the `VerticalProfile` object.

-The temporal and vertical profile objects can be assigned very specifically to certain types of emissions.
+The temporal and vertical profile objects can be assigned specifically to certain types of emissions.
 For example, it is possible to assign them to a specific category / pollutant / country / gridcell.